 - Yuzu peel (cut into thin strips), as neededNote

-Coating the stem portion of the cauliflower floret with potato starch will help the ground meat mixture stick to it.
-Press the cauliflower into the ground meat mixture and wrap it around the bottom half of the floret.
+The potato starch will help the [Ground meat mixture] stick to the cauliflower floret stems.
+Press the cauliflower into the ground meat and wrap it around the bottom half of the floret.

 In a pot, heat the dashi over medium heat.
-When it comes to a simmer, stir in the ingredients for [A] and add the cauliflower meatballs, meat side down.
-When it comes to a simmer again, lower the heat and skim off any foam, then cover and simmer over low heat for 15-20 min, or until the cauliflower is tender.
+When it comes to a simmer, stir in the ingredients for [A] and add the cauliflower meatballs, meat-side down.
+When it comes to a simmer again, lower the heat and skim off any foam, then cover and simmer over low heat for 15-20 minutes, or until the cauliflower is tender.
 Remove from heat and transfer the cauliflower meatballs to a serving dish, leaving the simmering broth in the pot.

-Place the cauliflower meatballs in the pot in a single layer, with the meat side down because the meat takes longer to cook through.
+Place the cauliflower meatballs in the pot with the meat-side down, as the meat takes longer to cook through.

 Heat the same pot again over medium heat.
-When the remaining dashi comes to a simmer, stir in the [potato starch dissolved in water] and continue to stir until it thickens.
+When the remaining dashi comes to a simmer, stir in the [Potato starch thickener] and continue to stir until it thickens.
 Add the yuzu peel.
-When it comes to a simmer again, remove from heat and pour over the meat-wrapped cauliflower florets.
+When it comes to a simmer again, remove from heat and pour over the cauliflower meatballs.